Mark Cahill Biography

 “Despite showing Mark prayerful concern and a desire for him to be reconciled to many Christians whom he had offended with his remarks and actions, he showed me that he despises instruction.
 Proverbs has many things to say about such people, not the least of which is a lack of fearing the Lord (Proverbs 1:7).”

 These testimonies serve as a reminder that even men who start the evangelistic race well, can, if they are not careful, deviate from the right paths of integrity, accountability, and Christian love.
 By God’s grace, many men who swerve off course for a time are brought back in line through the prayerful and practical support and accountability of other Christians.
-However, some men not only continue to go in the wrong direction, but they also join others who are making the same sinful mistakes.
-And God’s word is true.
+However, some men not only continue to go in the wrong direction but also they join others who are making the same sinful mistakes.
+And God’s Word is true.
 “Do not be deceived.
 ‘Bad company ruins good morals’” (1 Corinthians 15:33).